sr-murthy/doc_classifier/README.md

 Document Classifier
 ===================

-Document classification tool based on a simple keyword frequency-in-columns score.
+Document classification tool based on a document type-dependent keywords class map and a simple normalised keyword frequency-in-columns score.

 Currently only financial statements (in CSV format) can be classified.
 A keyword-based class map for a given document type (stored as a JSON file in `src/static`) is used to create a frequency score for keywords occurring in a user-specified list of columns in the CSV document.